-Your family is protected-Your IMRF death benefit protection (one year's salary plus any balance in your member account) also continues while you receive disability benefits.
+Your family is protected-Your IMRF death benefit protection (one year's salary (up to the wage cap) plus any balance in your member account) also continues while you receive disability benefits.

 Eligibility for disability benefits

 The following is a brief explanation of IMRF disability benefits.
 For detailed information, please refer to www.imrf.org.